Jacob E. Abraham, M.D.

 Kayla began her career in the medical field ten years ago when she enlisted as an active duty Medic in the United States Army.
 She later completed an Associate of Applied Science and an Associate of Arts with emphasis in business fundamentals.
 Prior to pain management, she worked in psychiatry, addiction medicine, and emergency.

 Kayla is a single mom to Jackson and Memphis and enjoys spending time with them during her free time.
 Her other interests include sports, traveling, working out, and hitting the lake during the summer.

-Samantha Parton joined Advanced Interventional Pain in December of 2017 as the Clinical Director of the Ambulatory Surgery Center.
+Heather Moreland joined Advanced Interventional Pain in January of 2019 as the Clinical Director of the Ambulatory Surgery Center.

-While managing the surgery center is her primary job function by day, she also enjoys watching her son play soccer and spending time with her family.
-Samantha resides in Hot Springs with her loving husband Derick, son Daniel and 2 cats.
+While managing the surgery center is her primary job function by day, she also enjoys watching her three children grow.
+Heather resides in Malvern with her husband, Don and her three kids, Austin, Dylan, and Katie.